Welcome to CyberLink Member Zone

 Tracks

 It is important to know how many tracks you think you will need when you edit audio.
-The free audio editing software on our list ranges from a single track to unlimited tracks.
+The free audio editing software on our list range from a single track to unlimited tracks.
 If you edit audio for a single speaker, such as an audiobook or sermon, then one track will suffice.
 However, if you are editing a music recording with instruments, or a podcast with multiple guests, you will require more tracks.

 Audio Restoration Tools